What is After Market Order?

 • When will your trade be pushed to the Market?

-• Benefits of After Market Orders
+• Benefits of After-Market Orders

-Now you know what an After Market Order (AMO) actually means, we will now answer questions related to it.
+Now you know what an After Market Order (AMO) actually means; we will now answer questions related to it.

-What can you Trade, and What is the timeframe?
+What Can You Trade, and What is the Timeframe?

 Aftermarket order does provide you with a window to buy/sell after the market is closed.
 But there is a time frame during which you can buy or sell individual entities.